leccelecce/espc3d/README.md

 1. Detected devices now have labels for name, % confidence and # of fixes
 2. Devices are not displayed if the confidence is <= 1 (normally means too few fixes to be remotely accurate)
-3. Nodes are displayed along with their name
+3. Nodes are displayed along with their name, and online/offline status
 4. Floors are lightly shaded for improving the display of multi-floor buildings
 5. Bloom effect slightly redued
 6. Various other minor tweaks